tempelaar-team/qc_lab/docs/user_guide/defaults.rst

      - Description
      - Default value
    * - `numerical_fssh_hop_gamma_range`
-     - interval from minus to positive over which gamma is initially sampled.
+     - Interval from minus to positive over which gamma is initially sampled.
      - 5
    * - `numerical_fssh_hop_num_points`
      - The number of points on the grid used to sample gamma.